keystonejs/keystone/packages/app-graphql/README.md

 section: api
 subSection: apps
 title: GraphQL API
-draft: true
 [meta]-->

 # GraphQL App

-A KeystoneJS App that creates a GraphQL API and Apollo GraphQL playground.
+A KeystoneJS App that creates a GraphQL API and GraphiQL playground.

+The GraphiQL playground is disabled in production mode.

 For information about writing queries and mutations for KeystoneJS see the [Introduction to KeystoneJS' GraphQL API](https://keystonejs.com/guides/intro-to-graphql).